harshitpaunikar1/Project-9/.github/project-buildup-history.md

 - Task summary: Late-night fix: caught that the categorical features were being passed as-is to the linear model without encoding.
 Added one-hot encoding into the fold loop properly.
 - Deliverable: One-hot encoding now inside the fold loop.
 No more dtype warnings.
+## 2021-11-15 - Day 5: Cross-validation result analysis

+- Task summary: Spent today analyzing the cross-validation results for the linear regression study.
+The mean and standard deviation of RMSE across folds were reasonable but there was one fold that consistently performed worse than the others.
+Investigated and found that fold happened to include a cluster of high-value outlier properties that the model underpredicts systematically.
+Added a note about this in the analysis and ran the same study with stratified splits to see if it helped.
+- Deliverable: Fold instability traced to outlier cluster.
+Stratified splits reduce variance across folds.